Walking the Camino de Santiago, A Photo Guide

 Day 36: July 2nd, Santiago de Compostella

 We did it!
-We set off at 4am, made it to Santiago at 9:30am, thus completing our Camino.
+We set off at 4am, made it to the UNESCO World Heritage Site of Santiago’s Old Town at 9:30am; thus completing our Camino.
 Honestly, it was anti-climatic – but I think we were in shock that we had actually finished walking the Camino.
 We met up with Dave shortly after arriving, and the three of us went to the midday pilgrim’s mass – what an experience!
 The giant incense ball rained down on everyone and it truly brought everything to an end for me.
 Later, after checking into our hostel – Seminario Menor – we reunited with nearly the whole gang: Dave, Fin, Henry, Paul, Annie, Fran.
 It was Henry & the Australians’ last night, so we had a big family-style dinner and heaps of alcohol as a farewell party.

 July 3rd, Santiago de Compostella